 Fiberboard is composed primarily of three polymeric compounds: cellulose, hemicellulose, and lignin [8].
 The literature indicates the degradation of cellulose, hemicellulose, and lignin occur at different rates with different chemical reactions, and cellulose will predominantly influence thermal degradation of fiberboard.
 Data for some properties, such as weight loss at 250 °F, show a varying degradation rate.
-The initial degradation rate reflects primarily the behavior of the compound that is degrading fastest and will be used in the aging model to compare rates across different aging environments.
-It is expected that thermo-oxidative degradation of fiberboard follows Arrhenius behavior where the degradation mechanism(s) do not change with temperature and can be described by the equation, rate constant = $Ae^{\frac{-Ea}{RT}}$ where A is the Arrhenius constant, Ea is the activation energy, R is the ideal gas constant, and T is the absolute temperature.
+The initial degradation rate reflects primarily the behavior of the compound that is degrading fastest and will be used in the aging model to enable a fair comparison of degradation rates across different aging environments.
+For samples in milder environments that display only one regime, all of the data from these environments can be considered.
+It is expected that thermo-oxidative degradation of fiberboard follows Arrhenius behavior where the degradation mechanism(s) do not change with temperature and can be described by the equation, rate constant = $$Ae^{\frac{-Ea}{RT}}$$ where A is the Arrhenius constant, Ea is the activation energy, R is the ideal gas constant, and T is the absolute temperature.

-The method for developing the aging models has been described in detail in previous reports [9-11].
-Data are normalized to the first conditioned value to compare data from multiple samples.
+The method for developing the aging models is described in detail in previous reports and in the Appendix [9-11].
+In summary, data are normalized to the first conditioned value to compare data from multiple samples.
 All samples from a given environment are then averaged to better represent the bulk behavior of the fiberboard assembly.
 For physical properties and thermal conductivity, the degradation rate is calculated for each sample, and then, the rates for each sample within the environment are averaged.
 For compression test results, a single degradation rate is fit to all the samples from a given environment.
 A model has not been developed for specific heat capacity due to the large scatter in the data and small degradation rates observed.